phpactor/language-server/doc/guide/testing.rst

 Testing
 =======

-One of the aims of this package was to try and make it relatively easy to test the language server as a whole and with individual components.
+This package includes some tools to make testing easier.

 Protocol Factory
 ----------------